patilnabhi/tbotnav/README.md

 **Navigation:**

-1. `move_to_pose.py` - this node is used to move turtlebot to a specific pose and uses the `MoveBaseAction` and `MoveBaseGoal` messages to do so
+1. `move_to_pose.py` - this node is used to move TurtleBot to a specific pose and uses the `MoveBaseAction` and `MoveBaseGoal` messages to do so
 2. `run_tbot_routine.py` - this the main node that performs the entire routine, combining various nodes, as outlined in the Overview section.
 This node subscribes to the following topics:
     a. `ar_pose_marker` - to determine the id and pose estimate of AR code
     b. `num_fingers` - the detected number of fingers using hand gestures